Milton Viera

-Milton Viera Rivero (born May 11, 1946) is a former Uruguayan professional footballer who played as a midfielder.
+Milton Viera (born 11 May 1946) is a Uruguayan former professional footballer who played as a midfielder.
 In 1975 he was called to the World XI.

 Club career

 Latin America

 Viera took his first football steps at Nacional.
 He signed his first professional contract with the Uruguayan team in 1962, aged just 17.
 It was the year he was promoted from the youth ranks to the first team of Nacional.
 He remained in the team until 1968, even reaching the conquest of two Uruguayan Championships.
 During his time at Nacional, Viera was called up to the national team at the age of just 20.
 In 1968, Vieira left Uruguay and traveled to neighboring Argentina on behalf of Boca Juniors.
 In the club of Buenos Aires he played for just one year making a total of three appearances, failing to win a title.
 In 1969 he returned to Uruguay, this time on behalf of Peñarol.
 He played there for three years, without however managing to win a title.
 During his time at theclub, Vieira made intermittent very good performances, which caused the interest of several teams in both Latin America and Europe.